-9742 9:00a.m.-11:15a.m.
-M EC 1227 409 Kronsberg G J Experiment with writing projects to explore style, content and effect from the basics to more sophisticated techniques.

-9743 9:30a.m.-11:45a.m.
-T MALIBU Reich E S Come learn the art of skillful writing.
-All levels are welcome.
+9737 9:00a.m.-11:15a.m.
+M EC 1227 409 Kronsberg G J 9738 9:30a.m.-11:45a.m.
+T MALIBU Reich E S

 ENGL E33 Autobiography

 This course helps older adults review and integrate the experiences that have shaped their lives, share memories with peers, and create a record of events for themselves and their families.
 Through this class older adults achieve a sense of pride in their accomplishments, improve their writing abilities, and express themselves in writing that can be shared with family, friends, and the public if desired.